Bembecia ichneumoniformis: Description

 The wingspan of Bembecia ichneumoniformis can reach 15–21 mm.
 The body of these moths is black, with six yellow narrow transversal bands in males (hence the common name), while the females may have only five yellow bands.
-Antennae are relatively thick.
-In males they are usually black, while in the females they may be either black with an ocher band or basically ocher with a black apex.
-The front wings show a yellowish or orange apex, a yellow orange spot separating two transparent areas and brownish orange margins.
-The abdominal brush is black with yellow lines.
-Legs are yellow.
+The antennae of this insect are relatively thick.
+In males, they are typically black.
+In females, the antennae can be either black with an ocher (yellowish-brown) band or predominantly ocher with a black tip.
+The forewings exhibit a distinct pattern: a yellowish or orange apex, a yellow-orange spot that separates two transparent areas, and brownish-orange margins.
+A key feature is the abdominal brush, which is black with yellow lines.
+The legs are yellow.

-Rather similar species are Pyropteron muscaeformis, Bembecia scopigera and Bembecia albanensis.
+Pyropteron muscaeformis, Bembecia scopigera and Bembecia albanensis are examples of rather similar species.

+In general, there is a great similarity to other Bembecia species:

+The males of Bembecia albanensis lack the inward point on the discal spot of the forewings, and the discal spot of the hindwings is yellowish in color.
+In the females, the anal brush is always monochromatic yellow.

+Bembecia megillaeformis has only three yellow rings on the abdomen in males and four in females.

+Bembecia uroceriformis is distinguished by the always monochromatic yellow brush.

+Bembecia illustris shows an overall lighter appearance.

+Since the external distinguishing features in the aforementioned species from Bembecia ichneumoniformis are small, a reliable determination should be made by specialists, and a genital morphological analysis is also advisable for clear assignment.

 Like all the moths of the family Sesiidae, this species is similar in appearance and flight to a hymenopteran more than to a lepidopteran.
 The wings are partially free of scales (transparent areas) and narrower and more elongated than those of other butterfly families.
 In fact the Latin name ichneumoniformis means that its shape and colors, as well as the structure of its wings, evokes certain ichneumonids, not a butterfly.

-It is likely that the alternating yellow and black bands protects this species from certain predators that associate these colors with those of insects with darts and venom such as wasps and bees.
+It is likely that the alternating yellow and black bands protect this species from predators that associate these colors with those of insects with darts and venom such as wasps and bees.